q4n0/j0kah/README.md

 Prerequisites

-Before you begin, ensure you have the following:
+Before using the j0kah Recon Tool, ensure the following:

-    Go Language: Ensure Go is installed on your system.
+    Go Language: Make sure Go is installed.
 You can download it from golang.org.
     Nmap: Install Nmap for network scanning.
-You can get it from nmap.org.
+Download it from nmap.org.
-    Telegram Bot Token: Create a Telegram bot and get the token from BotFather.
+    Telegram Bot Token: Create a Telegram bot and obtain the token from BotFather.
-    Config File: Create a config.ini file with the following structure:

-    makefile

-    token=YOUR_TELEGRAM_BOT_TOKEN
-    chat_id=YOUR_CHAT_ID

 Setup